phuselab/Gaze_4_behavioural_biometrics/README.md

 ### Train and test
-Module `event_kfold.py` exploit SVMs for classification on the features extracted as an Ornstein-Uhlenbeck process via a Nested cross-validation procedure.
+Module `event_kfold.py` exploits SVMs for classification on the features extracted as an Ornstein-Uhlenbeck process via a Nested cross-validation procedure.

 ## Reference